Cadherin: Development

 Cadherins behave as both receptors and ligands for other molecules.
 During development, their behavior assists at properly positioning cells: they are responsible for the separation of the different tissue layers and for cellular migration.
 In the very early stages of development, E-cadherins (epithelial cadherin) are most greatly expressed.
 Many cadherins are specified for specific functions in the cell, and they are differentially expressed in a developing embryo.
 For example, during neurulation, when a neural plate forms in an embryo, the tissues residing near the cranial neural folds have decreased N-cadherin expression.
 Conversely, the expression of the N-cadherins remains unchanged in other regions of the neural tube that is located on the anterior-posterior axis of the vertebrate.
 N-cadherins have different functions that maintain the cell structure, cell-cell adhesion, internal adhesions.
 They participate greatly in keeping the ability of the structured heart due to pumping and release blood.
 Because of the contribution of N-cadherins adhering strongly between the cardiomyocytes, the heart can overcome the fracture, deformation, and fatigue that can result from the blood pressure.
 N-cadherin takes part in the development of the heart during embryogenesis, especially in sorting out of the precardiac mesoderm.
 N-cadherins are robustly expressed in precardiac mesoderm, but they do not take a role in cardiac linage.
-An embryo with N-cadherin mutation still forms the primitive heart tube; however, N-cadherin deficient mice will have difficulties in maintaining the cardiomyocytes development.
+An embryo with N-cadherin mutation still forms the primitive heart tube; however, N-cadherin-deficient mice will have difficulties in maintaining the cardiomyocytes development.
 The myocytes of these mice will end up with dissociated myocytes surrounding the endocardial cell layer when they cannot preserve the cell adhesion due to the heart starting to pump.
-As a result, the cardiac outflow tract will be blocked causing cardiac swelling.
-The expression of different types of cadherins in the cells varies dependent upon the specific differentiation and specification of an organism during development.
-Cadherins play a vital role in the migration of cells through the epithelial–mesenchymal transition, which requires cadherins to form adherents junctions with neighboring cells.
+As a result, the cardiac outflow tract will be blocked, causing cardiac swelling.

+The expression of different types of cadherins in the cells varies, dependent upon the specific differentiation and specification of an organism during development.
+Cadherins play a vital role in the migration of cells through the epithelial–mesenchymal transition, which requires cadherins to form adherents junctions between neighboring cells.
 In neural crest cells, which are transient cells that arise in the developing organism during gastrulation and function in the patterning of the vertebrate body plan, the cadherins are necessary to allow migration of cells to form tissues or organs.
 In addition, cadherins that are responsible in the epithelial–mesenchymal transition event in early development have also been shown to be critical in the reprogramming of specified adult cells into a pluripotent state, forming induced pluripotent stem cells (iPSCs).

 After development, cadherins play a role in maintaining cell and tissue structure, and in cellular movement.
-Regulation of cadherin expression can occur through promoter methylation among other epigenetic mechanisms.
+Regulation of cadherin expression can occur through promoter methylation, among other epigenetic mechanisms.